DOES CHIROPRACTIC CARE HELP ARTHRITIS?

 Other forms of treatment may also be used.
 These include:

 - Ultrasound: When applied to soft tissues and joints, the sound waves produce a gentle massaging effect that can aid in reducing swelling, stiffness, and pain.

 - Electrotherapy: Tiny, painless electric pulses are used to stimulate muscles and nerve fibers.

 - Low-Level Laser: Also called “cold laser,” a non-heat producing laser penetrates deep into the tissue to reduce inflammation.

 - Infrared Heat Sauna: Small booths use controlled amounts of infrared heat to warm the joints from the inside to increase circulation and reduce pain.

 Before any treatment is administered, your family chiropractor should take a detailed medical history, perform a thorough exam, and perhaps take X-rays to determine what treatment approach is right for your specific condition.

-If you are experiencing arthritic pain, give our Pure Chiropractic office a call today to schedule a consultation.
+If you are experiencing arthritic pain, give our Pure Family Chiropractic office in Brookfield, New Berlin, or Williams Bay a call today to schedule a consultation.
 Our highly trained staff is experienced in helping our patients who suffer from arthritis and other health problems.